- Competitive Analysis

 - Your website’s mobile-friendliness Mobile search isn’t going anywhere.
-On the contrary, in 2018 52.2% of all worldwide online traffic will be conducted on a mobile device.
+On the contrary, 52.2% of all worldwide online traffic is conducted on a mobile device.
 Make sure your local SEO is mobile friendly.

 - Your website’s association with local directories.
 When these sites update online business listings, you want to make sure your own site’s information is correct and you’re in good standing with users.
 Local searchers love using directories to find services near them, so be sure to use them to your advantage.

 - Your proximity to the searcher.
 Local means local.
 The closer you are to the search, the higher chance you have of appearing in the local pack.